 What is Cellulotech’s technology?

 Cellulotech’s main technology is called chromatogeny.
 It is a green chemistry process (no solvent involved).
-It was discovered by our Chief Scientist more than 20 years ago, Daniel Samain.
+It was discovered in 1996 by our Chief Scientist, Daniel Samain.

 How does it work?

 How much does it cost?

-The total cost of the process is estimated to be below 0.1 cent per square meter.
+The total cost of the process is estimated to be well below 0.1 cent per square meter.

 What kind of paper can we use?

 Can it be recycled?

 Yes.
-Treated paper can be recycled (EN 13430) with usual paper/board streams or be composted.
+Treated paper can be recycled (EN 13430) with usual paper/board streams.
 If they are not, they will biodegrade (EN 13432) without harming the environment.

 Can the reagent be bio-sourced?